Lupin3000/DFRobot_LoRaWAN_NodeModules/readme.md

 > **Note:** In case you are not familiar with command line tools like esptool, try [MicroPython-Firmware-Studio](https://github.com/Lupin3000/MicroPython-Firmware-Studio).

 After that, use rshell to connect to the ESP device and upload the required directories and files.
-Rename the `example_uart_*.py` to `main.py`!
+Rename the P2P example files like `example_uart_*.py` to `main.py`!

 ```
 ESP